cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/utilities/suspend.md

 ### Restore

-`Restore` workflow has such parameters:
+The `Restore` workflow has the following parameters:

 * `snapshot_name`: Backup name/tag.
 By default will be used "backup-<timestamp>"
 * `snapshot_incremental`: Restore from incremental snapshots or full backup.